 Why is this important?

 So why should you care?
-Well, first of all, walking around with swollen joints isn’t exactly the most pleasant thing in the world.
+Well, first, walking around with swollen joints isn’t exactly the most pleasant thing in the world.
 It turns out that it isn’t exactly healthy for your joints either.
-Autoimmune joint disease at times can cause permanent joint damage and it can happen over the course of 3 months.
-Don’t believe me?
-I dare you to do a quick Google image search.
-Type in “rheumatoid arthritis hands”.
-Rheumatoid arthritis is the prototypical autoimmune disease that affects the joints.
+Autoimmune joint disease at times can cause permanent joint damage and it can happen in as little as 3 months.

 So if you think that you or someone you know is suffering from autoimmune or inflammatory joint pain, give your local rheumatologist a buzz.